-Finger clubbing means specific changes in the shape of your fingers and fingernails.
+Finger clubbing means there are certain changes in the shape of your fingers and fingernails.
 It is also called digital clubbing or Hippocratic fingers.
-People with heart or lung problems sometimes have these changes.
+People with conditions such as heart or lung problems sometimes have these changes.

-- the base of the nail (nail bed) becomes soft and the skin next to the nail bed becomes shiny
+- there is softening of the base of the nail (nail bed) and redness (erythema) of the skin around the nail

 Hypertrophic pulmonary osteoarthropathy (HPOA)

 In the later stages of finger clubbing, extra areas of bone might form on the finger joints, wrists and ankles.
 This is sometimes mistaken for arthritis and is called hypertrophic pulmonary osteoarthropathy (HPOA).

 Who can get finger clubbing?

 Finger clubbing can be a sign of a number of underlying health conditions, particularly of the lungs or heart.
 This includes cancers such as lung cancer and mesothelioma.
 But finger clubbing can also be found in some people with thyroid problems or other conditions such as ulcerative colitis and Crohn’s disease.
 Many people with these conditions don’t have finger clubbing.

 It is not clear what causes finger clubbing.
 It may be due to large cells called megakaryocytes getting stuck in the small blood vessels in the tips of the fingers.
 Megakaryocytes are usually in the